ti-cortex-m4/demo-java-completablefuture/doc/article.md

-### Methods to verify futures
+### Methods to check futures

-To verify futures, the `CompletableFuture` class has _non-blocking_ methods to check whether the future is uncompleted or completed normally exceptionally on canceled.
+To check futures, the `CompletableFuture` class has _non-blocking_ methods to verify if a future is incomplete, completed normally, completed exceptionally, on canceled.

-Summary of the methods to verify futures
+Summary of the methods to check futures

 <table>
   <tr>
-   <td>Behavior
+   <td>Method behavior
    </td>
    <td>Method name
    </td>